eromeroc/Explaining_ABM_SD/README.md

 ### Subgroup Discovery Algorithms

 Before applying subgroup discovery algorithms, ensure that your data adheres to the Attribute-Relation File Format (ARFF).
-The repository includes the following subgroup discovery algorithms: SDMap, FuGePSD, and NMEEFSD.
+The repository includes the following subgroup discovery algorithms: SDMap, FuGePSD, and NMEEFSDR.

 **Execution:** Streamline the execution of each algorithm with their respective `run_[algorithm].sh` script.
 These scripts are configured to conduct all four experiments with their corresponding configurations.
 Users can customize the execution settings by modifying the parameter files located in the `./[Algorithm]/param` directory.